Skip to content

 Support --> Workloads

 The invariant tests should lead.
-Workload tests are valuable, but they should confirm behavior after the relevant runtime ownership or synchronization gate is understood.
+Workload tests are valuable, but they should confirm behavior after the relevant kernel boundary and runtime host-executor gate are understood.